 - Use of emergency room for routine or non-emergency treatments

 - Services provided by a doctor from out-of-state or that is not in the Medicaid coverage plan’s network

 - Drugs, treatments or procedures considered experimental

-- Personal effect items such as TV or telephone during stay in hospital
+- Personal effect items such as a TV or telephone during a stay in the hospital

 - Cosmetic or elective surgery

 - Abortion, except when it is necessary to save the mother’s life